Get Approved for up to $35,000 in 3 minutes

 Unfortunately, if you cash out cryptocurrency, then you have to pay taxes on it.
 The factors like business income and capital gains will determine how much tax you are required to pay.
 What many people don’t realize is that the CRA is monitoring all crypto activity.
 They work with lots of crypto platforms to verify that those who are investing and trading in crypto are filing their taxes correctly.

 The CRA is also involved with FINTRAC.
 This stands for Financial Transactions and Reports Analysis Canada.
 FINTRAC monitors financial institutions and investigates potential cases of money laundering and tax evasion.
 Any transactions that are registered with FINTRAC also contain a copy of your government-issued ID, which helps the government connect that money to you.
 Really, between the crypto platforms the federal government is working with and FINTRAC, there is not much of a point in trying to avoid paying crypto taxes.
-Avoiding paying your tax obligations or filing them all together can be considered tax evasion.
+Avoiding paying your tax obligations or filing them together can be considered tax evasion.

-Another way some people like to try and avoid paying taxes is to invest in TFSAs (Tax Free Savings Accounts) and RRSPs (Registered Retirement Savings Plans).
+Another way some people like to try to avoid paying taxes is to invest in TFSAs (Tax Free Savings Accounts) and RRSPs (Registered Retirement Savings Plans).
 While it can be done with some forms of investments, it can’t be done with cryptocurrency.
 If it is done with other types of investments, if it isn’t done correctly, you could still be subject to paying taxes and penalties.
 If you are looking into investing in your crypto, though, there are crypto-backed ETFs or other types of crypto investments.
 This won’t avoid taxation, though, because once an asset is cashed out, you do have to claim it.
 You, however, could earn more money with these different types of investments.

 Reporting Cryptocurrency

 The process of reporting crypto is different whether your income is considered a taxable capital gain or business income.
 If it is considered income, there is a form called the T-2125, also known as the Statement of Business and Professional Activities.
-Because this is business income tax, you are able to write off anything related to your business like subscriptions, internet bills and any office related expenses.
+Because this is business income tax, you are able to write off anything related to your business, like subscriptions, internet bills and any office related expenses.

 You can also claim if you had negative earnings with your crypto business.
 This is called a non-capital loss and can be deducted from any other taxable income you receive.
 Keep in mind if you can’t file the non-capital loss one year, it can be carried forward to the next year.